Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: The (non-compact) (3+1)-TQFT

-\end{theorem} \begin{proof} We only need to prove that the relation (R1)--(R5) are satisfied by $\TSkein_\cat$. \begin{enumerate} \item[(R1)] Since $\TSkein_\cat:\man\to\Vect$ is functorial we have $\TSkein_\cat(e_{d\circ d'})=\TSkein_\cat(e_{d})\circ \TSkein_\cat(e_{d'})$.
-Also, since elements of $\TSkein_\cat(M)$ are defined by ribbon graphs up to isotopy we clearly have $\TSkein_\cat(e_{d})=\Id$ if $d$ is isotopic to $\Id_\Sigma$. \item[(R2)] Since the construction of the maps $\chi_{M,\Sp}$ are local, they are covariant under diffeomorphisms of the pair $({M,\Sp})$. \item[(R3)] Again, since the construction of the maps $\chi_{M,\Sp}$ are local, they commute for disjoint framed spheres. \item[(R4)] The 2-3-handle cancellations reduces to the chromatic identity \eqref{eq:chrP} as shown in Figure \ref{F:R4c}.
+\end{theorem} \begin{proof} We only need to prove that the relation (R1)--(R5) are satisfied by $\TSkein_\cat$. \begin{enumerate}\itemsep=0pt \item[(R1)] Since $\TSkein_\cat\colon \man\to\Vect$ is functorial we have $\TSkein_\cat(e_{d\circ d'})=\TSkein_\cat(e_{d})\circ \TSkein_\cat(e_{d'})$.
+Also, since elements of $\TSkein_\cat(M)$ are defined by ribbon graphs up to isotopy, we clearly have $\TSkein_\cat(e_{d})=\Id$ if $d$ is isotopic to $\Id_\Sigma$. \item[(R2)] Since the construction of the maps $\chi_{M,\Sp}$ are local, they are covariant under diffeomorphisms of the pair $({M,\Sp})$. \item[(R3)] Again, since the construction of the maps $\chi_{M,\Sp}$ are local, they commute for disjoint framed spheres. \item[(R4)] The 2-3-handle cancellations reduces to the chromatic identity \eqref{eq:chrP} as shown in Figure~\ref{F:R4c}.
 Indeed since the attaching framed 2-sphere of the 3-handle intersects the belt circle of the $2$-handle once, the attaching circle for the 2-handle bounds a disc in the intermediate 3-manifold.
-This is why we can represent the green circle in Figure \ref{F:R4c} as an unknot.\\ The 1-2-handle cancellations reduces to the defining property of the gluing map.
-Indeed the sphere $S^2$ created by the 1-handle can't be separating since it is intersected once by the attaching $\Sp^1$ of the 2-handle.
-This means that we can represent the map $\chi_{M,\Sp^1}$ as in the left hand-side of Figure \ref{F:glue} and the map $\chi_{M,\Sp^2}$ is then the left hand-side of Figure \ref{F:surgery} turning the green unknot into red.\\ The 3-4-handle cancellation relies on the fact that evaluating $F'$ on a cut 3-ball is a skein relation.\\ Finally, in the compact case, the 0-1-handle cancellation is obvious since we can choose $\gm=\zeta^{-1}\Id_{P_\unit}$ as gluing morphism. \item[(R5)] The maps $\chi_{M,\Sp}$ do not depend on the orientation of $\Sp$. \end{enumerate}
+This is why we can represent the green circle in Figure~\ref{F:R4c} as an unknot.

+The 1-2-handle cancellations reduces to the defining property of the gluing map.
+Indeed, the sphere $S^2$ created by the 1-handle can not be separating since it is intersected once by the attaching $\Sp^1$ of the 2-handle.
+This means that we can represent the map $\chi_{M,\Sp^1}$ as in the left-hand side of Figure~\ref{F:glue} and the map $\chi_{M,\Sp^2}$ is then the left hand-side of Figure~\ref{F:surgery} turning the green unknot into red.

+The 3-4-handle cancellation relies on the fact that evaluating $F'$ on a cut 3-ball is a skein relation.

+Finally, in the compact case, the 0-1-handle cancellation is obvious since we can choose $\gm=\zeta^{-1}\Id_{P_\unit}$ as gluing morphism.